-It's been eight months since I left Accra, Ghana to begin the MBA program at Hult.
+It’s been eight months since I left Accra, Ghana to begin the MBA in Dubai program at Hult.
 In another four months I will be home again, in sha’ Allah.
 I miss my family and my friends.
 I miss my weekend morning karate training sessions with my Sensei.
 And I miss Sunday breakfast at La Galette, in the Spintex community in Accra, while counting all the Mercedes Benzes that are only driven on Sunday mornings.

 I made the decision to attend Hult because I had reached a point in my career where I needed to develop more muscle for business management, given I’d come from a marketing and stakeholder relations background.
 Hult offered me a powerful blend of knowledge and expertise, and an innovative approach to teaching and learning.

 It ranks high up with some of my most challenging experiences yet.
 I consistently have to improve skills, which means enhancing processes, being ruthless with my time, working better with my teammates, and mastering the fine art of bilingual swearing.
 Through deliberate practice I’m sharpening my work ethic, a value I am learning is a key aspect of grit, a critical skill for surviving in our world today.